CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/1 - MVP Part 1/README.md

 ## Contribution Policies

 The project is open for contribution via issues and pull requests sections.
-But the project does not contain any contribution policy or a code of conduct.
+But the project does not contain any CONTRIBUTING and SECURITY policy that links to a Code of Conduct.
 The reviewer highly recommends to the development team to create them in the upcoming milestones.

 Requirement | Finding